iftekkhar/react-concepts/README.md

 ## React Hooks :
-1. Provides Better Performance.
+1. Provides Better Performance. (minifies better)
-2. Saves us the from the confusion of the 'this' key word
+2. Saves us the from the confusion of the 'this' keyword
+3. Provides a way to use stateful logic.
+4. Does not replace 100% class based components yet the left out methods have very rare usage.
+5. Classes & Hooks can be mixed though hooks can not be used inside classes .

 ### useState():
 1. Uses a setter & Getter function to change and access the sate